minotake-match-life/FFGLC/README.md

 We do not redistribute SMPD-Fashion because it is derived from the original SMPD dataset.
 To reproduce SMPD-Fashion, please download the original SMPD dataset from the official SMP Challenge website.
-After downloading SMPD, extract the samples whose category is `Fashion`.
+After downloading SMPD, extract the samples whose `Category == Fashion`.
+Additional details are listed in sec.IV.A. in the main paper.

 ## Citation